 Put it all together in a mock interview.

-You can think this process as a skill building loop: build individual skills, test your skills in a mock interview, identify which skills need to be better.
+You can think of this process as a skill building loop: build individual skills, test your skills in a mock interview and identify which skills need to be better.
 And repeat the cycle.

 RocketBlocks can help propel you through this cycle by facilitating mock interview experiences as well - both in a solo regard and with live partners.
 Specifically, we can help in three ways:

 Regardless of which method(s) you utilize, the goal is the same: identify which skills need the most work, and begin another round of targeted practice in those areas.